escaton/bem-chrome-devtools/README.md

  - open devtools in separate window and `cmd+alt+i` if you want to debug it
 ![Open devtools in separate window](/assets/separate-window.png?raw=true)
  - Hack it :)

+####TODO
+ - edit mods for elems
+ - toggle mods
+ - deal with react warnings
+ - fallback if no BEM.INTERNAL constants